Show: Marvel’s Agent Carter

 “There is not a man or woman, no matter how fit he or she may be, who is capable of carrying the entire world on their shoulders. . .From what Mr. Stark has told me, Captain Rodgers relied heavily on you.
 For courage, strategy, and moral guidance.
 You were his support.
 Your desire to help others is noble, but I doubt you’ll find much success unless you allow others to help you.”Agent Carter 1×02

 Edwin Jarvis taught Peggy Carter the most important lesson that could ever be learned in life.
 So often we’re prone to believe that we could do it all on our own.
 We don’t need to disrupt anyone.
 We don’t want to be a burden to anyone.
-We don’t want to feel vulnerable enough to need people because society perceives such things as weakness.
+We don’t want to feel vulnerable enough to need people because society perceives such things as weaknesses.

 But Jarvis’ choice to remind Peggy that it’s humanly impossible to achieve that level of heroism was perfect.
 Jarvis wasn’t afraid of being vulnerable, lowering his voice and bearing his heart to help this woman see that though she believes Steve Rogers can handle it all, even he needed her.